History of the Department

 The Department attracted theater and dance professionals such as Henry May, who assumed the department chairmanship in 1968 and who was executive Art Director for the CBS Television series, Omnibus.
 David Wood, an alumnus of the Berkeley campus who worked for 15 years with the Martha Graham Company as a dancer and rehearsal director, was recruited to the campus with his wife Marni Thomas Wood, also a Graham dancer, and teacher at the Graham school (she became chair from 1982-90).
 The Woods instituted a dance curriculum on campus in 1968, and the dance program has played a crucial role in the Department ever since.
 Robert Goldsby (chair 1973-77) long associated with the American Conservatory Theater as an actor, director and head of the ACT training program, was recruited to the faculty, as were award-winning playwrights William I. Oliver (chair 1977-79) and Marvin Rosenberg.

 Given its place in the premiere public research university in the United States, it was also crucial for the Department to recruit an adept scholarly faculty, capable of training an emerging generation of scholars.
 Doctoral studies in theater and drama were led by Travis Bogard, the major scholar of Eugene O’Neill, Marvin Rosenberg, whose series of books on the stage history of Shakespeare’s plays have been central to Shakespeare studies, and Dunbar Ogden, a crucial figure in the study of the medieval theater.
 In later years, younger scholars like Charles Lyons (later Chair of the Drama Department at Stanford), Lorne Buchman (chair 1990-93) and David McCandless came to Berkeley.
 Faculty from other departments, notably Don Friedman, Professor of English (chair 1979-82) contributed to the Department’s success as well.
-The Department’s record of training a new generation of theater and performance studies scholars is exceptional, and many of the leading figures in the field today—Margaret Wilkerson (UCB and Ford Foundation), Sue-Ellen Case (UCLA), Harry Elam (Stanford), Leigh Woods (Michigan)—pursued doctoral studies at Berkeley.
-Berkeley’s graduate program also sent important artists back into the sphere of professional theater, including Artistic Director of the Berkeley Repertory Theatre Tony Taccone.
+The Department’s record of training a new generation of theater and performance studies scholars is exceptional, and many of the leading figures in the field—Margaret Wilkerson (UC Berkeley), Sue-Ellen Case (UCLA), Harry Elam (Stanford), Leigh Woods (Michigan)—pursued doctoral studies at Berkeley.
+Berkeley’s graduate program also sent important artists back into the sphere of professional theater, including Tony Taccone, former Artistic Director of Berkeley Repertory Theatre.